 Waypoint Tip – Groveland, CA is a good stop to get gas before heading into Yosemite.

 Overnight Stay in Lee Vining – There are several places to stay in Lee Vining all having that hotel/motel feel priced at around $100.
 I prefer El Mono Motel because it’s a little cheaper when you book a shared bathroom than the others and they have a really good coffee shop.
-The shared bathrooms are individual showers/bathrooms along a hallway for that a few of the rooms share.
+The shared bathrooms are individual showers/bathrooms along a hallway that a few of the rooms share.
 I’ve also had very pleasant evenings at Lake View Lodge and Murphey’s Motel.
 Lake View Lodge gets bonus points for being the only one of the three that you can book through google and the major travel apps like Travelocity, Expedia, Etc… *Update – El Mono Motel now has online bookings!

 Your second day of riding will start with completing the remainder of Rte 120 into Benton, CA and then heading south toward and through Death Valley.
 Rte 120 from Lee Vining into Benton is a real gem of a road.
 There are very few vehicles and the terrain goes from forest to another planet at the blink of an eye and hit elevations over 8000 feet.